Summers at the Apache Drugstore

 A six-year-old's paradise: comic books, milkshakes on professional mixers, and early-morning breakfasts with the drugstore cowboys of Mesa.

 For those born in recent decades, it is hard to imagine how different the world was in the late 1940s and early 1950s.
-When school let out for the summer, Dad would travel from Washington, D.C., back to Mesa, Arizona.
-Great-Grandpa Clifford would spend his time working in the family pharmacy, the Apache Drug, where Dad "also hung out a lot".
+When school let out for the summer, Dad would travel from the dense, humid political machinery of Washington, D.C. back to the agricultural rhythm of Mesa, Arizona.
+There, Great-Grandpa Clifford spent his medical school breaks working in the family pharmacy, the Apache Drug, where Dad "also hung out a lot".

-A drugstore back then was the social hub of the town, complete with a soda fountain and cigar counter.
+A mid-century drugstore served as the primary civic and social hub of the town, complete with a soda fountain and a bustling cigar counter.
 Dad remembered the thrill of going to the store at 4:00 AM with his grandfather, Great-Great-Grandpa George.
-He would "sit on the floor behind the cigar counter, read comic books (at the time five to ten cents) and drink milk shakes which I made myself on real professional mixers".
+While the men prepared the store for the day, Dad would "sit on the floor behind the cigar counter, read comic books (at the time five to ten cents) and drink milk shakes which I made myself on real professional mixers".
+Those mixers (heavy, chrome-plated machines) were the industrial engines of American childhood.

 Once a week, they went in even earlier, around 2:30 AM, to let in the floor waxer, who had to "roll up the long, black, chain-like mat behind the counter" to strip and wax the floors.
 On those mornings, Great-Great-Grandpa George would take him over to a restaurant to have "a ham and eggs breakfast".